Do you need a child performance licence?

 If the performance runs for four days or less, you may be able to apply for an exemption.
 If multiple children are involved in the performance, and they will not need absence from school, organisations may be able to apply for a Body of Person (BOPA) certificate if they meet the BOPA criteria.

 The person responsible for the production is responsible for submitting the performance licence application.

 You should apply to Birmingham city council for a licence if the child lives in Birmingham, is at a boarding school in Birmingham, or if the child lives outside the UK but your business or organisation is based in Birmingham.

 - If the child lives outside of Birmingham you should apply to the local authority where the child’s parents pay council tax

 - If the child lives outside of the UK and your business or organisation is not in Birmingham, please apply to the local authority where you are based

-- We only licence children who live in Birmingham.
-Check which is your local authority
+- We only licence children who live in Birmingham (Find out which local authority you need to apply to)

 - Apply for a child performance licence